11factory/obj_loader/README.md

 Can compute tangent per vertex.
 Can merge vertice, normals, and textures indexes into a single index for OpenGL use case.

+- Support triangle primitives
+- Support only one model per obj file

 ## Installation

 Add this line to your application's Gemfile: